tkyasu999/Othello/README.md

   - Weak due to random algorithm.
 - othello_cpu_smart.c
   - A program to determine the position with the highest number of flippable stones.
+- othello_cpu_smart_evaluation.c
+  - Determine the position to place a stone using an evaluation function.

 ## Specification